kognetiks/kognetiks-chatbot/readme.txt

 * **NVIDIA's NIM API**: Unlock advanced conversational abilities for a highly interactive chatbot.

-* **Anthropic's Claude API**: Coming soon!
-Additional conversational capabilities on the way with Claude API support.

 🌟 **Key Features**:

 * **Advanced AI-Powered Conversations**: Utilize the latest AI Platform and Large Language Models (LLMs) to generate natural, human-like responses that engage and assist your visitors.